munificent/craftinginterpreters/book/methods-and-initializers.md

 The user can declare methods on classes, access them on instances, and get bound methods onto the stack.
-They just can't <span name="do">*do*</span> anything useful with those bound instances.
+They just can't <span name="do">*do*</span> anything useful with those bound method objects.
 The operation we're missing is calling them.
 Calls are implemented in `callValue()`, so we add a case there for the new object type:

 <aside name="do">